-For group provision: Our key persons undertake changing children in their key groups; back up key persons change them if the key person is absent.
+For group provision: Our key persons undertake changing children in their key groups when possible; back up key persons change them if the key person is absent.

-Babies and young children are changed within sight of other staff whilst maintaining their dignity and privacy at all times.
+Young children are changed within sight of other staff whilst maintaining their dignity and privacy at all times.

 Our changing area is warm, with a safe area to lay children and no bright lights shining down in their eyes.
-There are mobiles and other objects of interest to take the child's attention.